 This is a great introduction to powder skiing and learning how to adapt to different snow conditions.

-Top 7 tips for skiing in fresh powder.
+Top 7 tips for skiing in fresh powder

 1. Choose all-mountain skis